 - has qualification to evaluate different theories about the use of substances, addiction and marginalization, as a research field

 - can analyse ethical research issues related to addiction

 - can communicate own research work, others' research and master the terminology of the subject

 - can communicate research-based and professional issues, analyse and conclude about addiction, both within the field of research, within the public service provision and the general public

-- can contribute to innovation and innovation
+- can contribute to innovation

 - can reflect on their own understanding and scientific position